adrianchangcy/voicewake/README.md

 - can be too expensive for a tiny project
 - can be overkill for a project with 99% static files

-## Option B: EC2 or VPS with Minor Cloud Services
+## Option B: EC2 or VPS with Minimal Cloud Services
 - refer to /ec2-setup-without-nat/ec2-setup.sh
 - if you want to create repos for a system with 0 access to internet (a.k.a. air-gapped), refer to /ec2-setup-without-nat/ec2-create-offline-repo.sh
 - create your repo in a live instance, since their public images are behind in versioning, and can cause complex installation errors later